ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _The Youth's Companion (1827-1929)_](https://iiif.archivelab.org/iiif/sim_youths-companion_1873-05-29_46_22?page=5)

 #### 1873-05-29 &middot; Boston

 <table style="width: 100%;"><tr><td style="width: 50%">

-an befall, 10
-Nature to each allots his proper sphere, ll
-Fortune makes folly her peculiar care, 12
-Custom does often reason overrule, 13
-And throw a cruel sunshine on a fool.
-M4
-Live well—how long or short permit to Heaven; 15
-They who forgive most shall be most forgiven.
-16
-Sin may be clapped so close we cannot sce its face—17
-Vile intercourse where virtue has not place.
-18
 Then keep each passion down, however dear, 19
 Thou pendulum, betwixt a smile and tear; 20
 Her sensual snares let faithless pleasure lay, 21